2020 Toronto Wolfpack season

-This article details the Toronto Wolfpack's rugby league football club's 2020 season.
-This is the Wolfpack's fourth season overall and the club started its first season in the Super League.
+The 2020 Toronto Wolfpack season was the Wolfpack's fourth season overall and the club started its first season in the Super League.
 The COVID-19 pandemic saw the season suspended after round 7 on 15 March 2020.
 The season did not resume until August and the mounting financial pressures on the club forced the club's management to withdraw the team from the 2020 Super League season on 20 July.
 Super League expunged the teams completed results from the season's results although individual player statistics such as appearances and points scored will still be recorded.
 At the time the season was suspended the team were bottom of Super League with a 0–6 record.